eMahtab/design-autocomplete-search/README.md

 Along with this, if the query is popular, let's say the query has been searched above a certain threshold number, then it has to be added to the DB.
 Let's keep a service called Trending Queries service which is responsible to add the new trending queries to our database.

-# Precompute the suggestions for prefix : top 10 suggestions for each possible prefix
+# Trie : Precompute the suggestions for every prefix : top 10 suggestions for each possible prefix